pa11y/pa11y.github.io/contributing/communications.md

 ### Even in Documentation

-We're not saying that the documentation should read like a conversation, that would probably be really jarring and unhelpful when decribing technical things.
+We're not saying that the documentation should read like a conversation, that would probably be really jarring and unhelpful when describing technical things.
 However introductions and any signposting should be friendly and helpful.

 ## GitHub